 - Men are four times more likely to die by suicide than women.
 However, women attempt suicide three times more often than men.

-- Single catastrophic events do not cause a person to commit suicide.
-People who die by suicide have serious psychiatric disorders.
+- Single catastrophic events do not cause a people to die by suicide.
+People who choose to end their lives have serious psychiatric disorders.
 However, a single traumatic event may serve as the "last straw" that triggers an attempt.

 - Suicides tend to occur shortly after a person begins to show some improvement in mood.
 During this time, motivation and energy become high enough to plan and complete a suicide.
 In fact, the highest suicide rates occur among people who have been recently hospitalized for a suicide attempt.